 1) It's not clear why Bowtie1 (DNA aligner) was used for aligning RNA-seq reads.
 This significantly reduces the number of mappable reads, and also can miss the allele-specific splicing.
 The use of a RNA (spliced) aligner might better be used for RNA-seq mapping.

-Response: We have some preliminary analyses, demonstrating that the use of spliced aligners does not increase the number of mappable reads by more than 20%.
-Thus, the effect of using a splice aligner might be modest.
-We can include these analyses in the revised manuscript.